 Memorials may be made in Freda’s name to the Vermilion County War Museum.
 Messages and memories may be left on our website at www.KrugerCoanPape.com, or on the Kruger-Coan-Pape Funeral Home Facebook page.

-To plant a tree in memory of Freda Alice Coate, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Freda Alice Coate, please visit our floral store.